Dynamic Game Semantics: Dynamic Games and Strategies

 \end{itemize} \end{definition}

-\begin{notation} $\mathscr{L}_G$ denotes the set of all dynamic legal positions of a dynamic arena $G$. \end{notation}
+\begin{notation*} $\mathscr{L}_G$ denotes the set of all dynamic legal positions of a dynamic arena $G$. \end{notation*}

-Recall that a \emph{legal position} \cite{abramsky1999game} is a j-sequence that satisfies alternation and \emph{visibility}, i.e., generalized visibility only for $d = 0$ \cite{hyland2000full,abramsky1999game,mccusker1998games}, which is technically to guarantee that the P-view and the O-view of a j-sequence are again j-sequences and conceptually to ensure that the justifier of each non-initial occurrence belongs to the ``relevant part'' of the history of previous moves.
-Legal positions are to specify the basic rules of a game in the sense that every \emph{(valid) position} of the game must be a legal position of the underlying arena \cite{abramsky1999game}: \begin{itemize}
+Recall that a static legal position \cite{abramsky1999game} of a static arena is a j-sequence of the arena that satisfies alternation and \emph{visibility} (i.e., generalized visibility only for $d = 0$).
+It specifies the basic rules of a static game in the sense that every `development' or \emph{(valid) position} of the game must be a legal position of the underlying arena (but the converse does not necessarily hold): \begin{itemize}

-\item In a position of the game, Opponent always makes the first move by a question, and then Player and Opponent alternately play (by alternation), in which every non-initial move is performed for a specific previous move (by justification);
+\item In a position of the static game, Opponent always makes the first move by a question, and then Player and Opponent alternately play (by alternation), in which every non-initial move must be made for a specific previous move;

-\item The justifier of each non-initial occurrence belongs to the ``relevant part'', i.e., the P-view, of the previous moves (by visibility) in a position. \end{itemize}
+\item The justifier of each non-initial move occurring in the position must belong to the `relevant' part of previous moves occurring in the position (by visibility). \end{itemize}

-The additional axioms for dynamic legal positions are conceptually natural ones: \begin{itemize}
+The additional axioms on dynamic legal positions are conceptually natural ones: \begin{itemize}

-\item Generalized visibility is a natural generalization of visibility, which requires that visibility holds after any iteration of the hiding operation;
+\item Generalized visibility is a generalization of visibility, which requires that visibility must hold after any iteration of the hiding operation on j-sequences;

-\item IE-switch states that only Player can change a degree of internality during a play as internal moves are ``invisible'' to Opponent, to which the same remark as the one for the axiom E4 (Definition~\ref{DefDynamicArenas}) is applied.
+\item IE-switch states that only Player can change a priority order during a play as internal moves are `invisible' to Opponent, where the same remark as the one in the axiom E4 is applied for the finer distinction of priority orders than the I/E-parity.

 \end{itemize}